A pansexual person can be attracted to someone who identifies as any gender or no gender at all.

 The prefix “pan-” means “all.”
-Similarly, pansexuality means that you’re attracted to people of all genders.
+Similarly, pansexuality means that you can be attracted to people of all genders.

 This includes people who don’t identify with any gender (agender).